 What Amenities and Services Does The Black Rock Resort Have?

-The Black Rock’s main lodge is the properties hub and includes a lounge, restaurant, spa, ballroom, gym, and picture-perfect outdoor pools.
+The main lodge is the property’s hub and includes a lounge, restaurant, Black Rock Resort spa, ballroom, gym, and picture-perfect outdoor pools.

 Overlooking the crashing waves, the Black Rock Resort features a hot tub and a small plunge pool.
 The latter brought some welcomed relief to the heat on our visit.